VPDC

 Vaccine Information

-The best way to protect against Tetanus is to get vaccinated.
+Getting vaccinated is the best way to protect yourself from tetanus.
 Tetanus shots are safe and effective at preventing severe infection.

 The tetanus vaccine series, including booster doses, is nearly 100% effective in preventing tetanus.
 Nearly all cases of tetanus today are in people who never got a tetanus vaccine or did not receive a complete course of tetanus vaccines, or adults who didn't stay up to date on their 10-year booster shots.

-There are three kinds of vaccines used in the United States today to help protect against tetanus.
-They also protect against diphtheria and whooping cough (pertussis).
+There are three kinds of vaccines available in the United States to help protect against tetanus.
+All of these vaccines also provide protection against other diseases:

 Vaccine Recommendations

-• CDC recommends that children receive 5 doses of DTaP, usually at the following ages:
+• It is recommended that children get 5 doses of DTaP at these ages:

 • 2 months